zowe/docs-site/docs/user-guide/api-mediation/authenticating-with-personal-access-token.md

    * [Invalidate all tokens for a service](#invalidate-all-tokens-for-a-service)
    * [Evict non-relevant tokens and rules](#evict-non-relevant-tokens-and-rules)

-:::note
+:::note Notes
-An SMF record can be issued when a Personal Access Token is generated.
-For more information, see [SMF records issued by API ML](api-mediation-smf.md)
+* An SMF record can be issued when a Personal Access Token is generated.
+For more information, see [SMF records issued by API ML](api-mediation-smf.md).
+* In order to enable the Personal Access Tokens support when using the Caching Service, **Infinispan** is required as the storage solution.
 :::

 For detailed information about using the Personal Access Token as part of single sign on, see the section [Using the Personal Access Token to authenticate](#using-the-personal-access-token-to-authenticate) later in this article.